Supportive Social Media after Prenatal and Infant Loss

 Grieving Dads: To the Brink and Back by Kelly Farley

-Bereaved father, Kelly Farley, provides a space specific for fathers of loss.
+Bereaved father, Kelly Farley, provides a space specifically for fathers of loss.
 His book and blog cover topics biased toward the grief a father may experience after the loss of a baby or child.
-Recently, in 2018, Kelly launched in-person workshops for grieving fathers that are sure to be expanded upon in 2019.

 Some other social media and blogs that you may find helpful on your grief journey include: